sushrut141/pg_analytica/README.md

 The extension relies on the [parquet_fdw](https://github.com/adjust/parquet_fdw) extension to query the exported columnar data.
 Follow the [installation](https://github.com/adjust/parquet_fdw?tab=readme-ov-file#installation) instructions on the repo.

-Ensure that the extension is loaded before procedding with next steps.
+Ensure that the extension is loaded before proceeding with next steps.
 Running the query below within a psql session should show that the extension is installed.

 ```